-2.1 Development Authority

-- 2.1.1 The Development Authority for the municipality is hereby established.

-- 2.1.2 The Development Authority shall be the:

-- a.
-Municipal Planning Commission;

-- b.
-Development Authority Officer; and

-- c.
-Council in Direct Control Districts.

-2.2 Development Authority Officer

-- 2.2.1 The position of designated officer for the limited purpose of exercising the powers, duties and functions of a Development Authority Officer is hereby established. - 2.2.2 The Development Authority Officer shall be appointed by resolution of the Council. - 2.2.3 The powers, duties and functions of the Development Authority Officer shall be those described in this Bylaw. - 2.2.4 The Development Authority Officer may sign, on behalf of the Development Authority, any order, decision, approval, notice or other thing made or given by it or by the Development Authority Officer. - 2.2.5 The Development Authority Officer shall keep and maintain for inspection of the public during all reasonable hours, a copy of this Bylaw and all amendments thereto; keep a register of all applicants for development, including the decisions thereon and the reasons therefore.

-2 | Agencies

-2.2.6 The Development Authority Officer shall be a designated officer for the purposes of inspection, remedy, enforcement, or action pursuant to Section 542 of the Act.

-2.3 Municipal Planning Commission

-- 2.3.1 The Municipal Planning Commission shall provide decisions on development permit applications involving: - a.
+- 2.2.6 The Development Authority Officer shall be a designated officer for the purposes of inspection, remedy, enforcement, or action pursuant to Section 542 of the Act. - 2.3 Municipal Planning Commission - 2.3.1 The Municipal Planning Commission shall provide decisions on development permit applications involving: - a.
 Discretionary land use classes; and - b.
-Noncompliant minimum and/or maximum standards within the applicable district.

-2.4 Subdivision Authority

-2.4.1 In accordance with Section 623(1) of the Act, the Subdivision Authority for the County of Two Hills No. 21 shall be established by Bylaw.

-2.5 Subdivision Authority Officer

-- 2.5.1 The Subdivision Officer shall keep and maintain for the inspection of the public during all reasonable hours, a copy of this Bylaw and all amendments thereto; keep a register of all applications for subdivision, including the decisions thereon and the reasons therefore. - 2.5.2 For the purposes of right of entry, the Subdivision Officer is hereby declared to be an authorized person of Council.

-2.6 Subdivision and Development Appeal Board

-2.6.1 The Subdivision and Development Appeal Board for the County, as appointed by Council through resolution, shall perform such duties as are specified for it .
+Noncompliant minimum and/or maximum standards within the applicable district. - 2.4 Subdivision Authority - 2.4.1 In accordance with Section 623(1) of the Act, the Subdivision Authority for the County of Two Hills No. 21 shall be established by Bylaw. - 2.5 Subdivision Authority Officer - 2.5.1 The Subdivision Officer shall keep and maintain for the inspection of the public during all reasonable hours, a copy of this Bylaw and all amendments thereto; keep a register of all applications for subdivision, including the decisions thereon and the reasons therefore. - 2.5.2 For the purposes of right of entry, the Subdivision Officer is hereby declared to be a designated officer of Council. - 2.6 Subdivision and Development Appeal Board - 2.6.1 The Subdivision and Development Appeal Board for the County, as appointed by council through bylaw and shall perform such duties as are specified.

-3 | Development Permits, Rules, and Procedures

-3 Development Permits, Rules, and Procedures

-3.1 Control of Development

-3.1.1 No development other than that identified in Section 3.2 of this Bylaw shall be undertaken within the municipality unless an application for it has been approved and a development permit has been issued.
-Notwithstanding above, where a variance to any regulation in this Bylaw is required for any development listed in Section 3.2, a development permit is required.

-3.2 Decision Process & Notice of Complete or Incomplete Application

-- 3.2.1 The Development Authority shall: - a.
+- 3.1 Control of Development - 3.1.1 No development other than that identified in Section 3.3 of this Bylaw shall be undertaken within the municipality unless an application for it has been approved and a development permit has been issued.
+Notwithstanding above, where a variance to any regulation in this Bylaw is required for any development listed in Section 3.3, a development permit is required. - 3.2 Decision Process & Notice of Complete or Incomplete Application - 3.2.1 The Development Authority shall: - a.
 Receive all applications for development permits; and - b.
 Consider and decide on all applications for a development permit pursuant to this section. - 3.2.2 In making a decision, the Development Authority may: - a.
 Approve the application unconditionally; - b.
 Approve the application subject to those conditions considered appropriate; - c.
 Approve the application permanently or for a limited or temporary period of time; or - d.
 Refuse the application. - 3.2.3 The Development Authority must, within twenty (20) days after the receipt of an application for a development permit, determine whether the application is complete.